Carl L. von Baeyer

 Carl L. von Baeyer is a Canadian psychologist, academic, and author.
 He is a professor emeritus of psychology at the University of Saskatchewan.

-Von Baeyer is most known for his work on the assessment of pain in children.
+Von Baeyer is most known for his work on the assessment and relief of pain in children.
 He was awarded the 2017 Jeffrey Lawson Award for Advocacy in Children's Pain Relief from the American Pain Society.
 His authored works include publications in academic journals such as Pain and The Journal of Pain as well as book chapters.
 Von Baeyer is a Fellow of the Canadian Psychological Association.

 He has explored and advocated for the benefits and feasibility of a shared parenting arrangement where both parents work part-time while also spending time at home with their children.

 Education

-Von Baeyer completed his BA in psychology in 1971 from the University of British Columbia, followed by an MA in 1974 and PhD in 1978 from the University of Waterloo in clinical psychology.
+Von Baeyer completed a BA in psychology in 1971 at the University of British Columbia, followed by an MA in 1974 and PhD in 1978 at the University of Waterloo in clinical psychology.
 His predoctoral internship in clinical psychology was at Duke University Hospital in Durham, North Carolina.